 Students interested in studying internet security often wonder what they can do with a master’s in cybersecurity.
 The good news is that there are many possibilities for graduates of cybersecurity master’s degree programs.
 Almost every part of our lives, both business and personal, is handled electronically in one way or another.
 As long as our dependence on the internet grows, so will the need for good cybersecurity specialists, particularly those with a master’s degree.
 Here are some job possibilities for graduates with a master’s degree in cybersecurity.

 Information Security Analyst

 Information security analysts are professionals who act as gatekeepers of information systems.
 They develop and run security programs to protect an organization’s networks and computer systems from cyber attacks and infiltration.
 Every year, more and more organizations are hit with cyberattacks and data breaches.
 Information security analysts are the professionals who prevent this from happening.
-U.S. News & World Report ranks information security analyst second among best technology jobs, sixth among best STEM jobs and 32nd among 100 best jobs in its 2017 rankings.
+U.S. News & World Report ranks information security analysts second among best technology jobs, sixth among best STEM jobs, and 32nd among 100 best jobs in its 2017 rankings.
 Information security analysts need to keep up with new training so they’re aware of new cyber threats, which seem to develop almost daily.

 Lead Software Security Engineer